Topl/Knowledge-Base/docs/Glossary/glossary.md

 Google cloud platform; a cloud compute platform for running servers and accessing other services

 ## Genus
-A service that provides a data layer between analytics tools (dApps) and the Topl Blockchain to be used for data analytics and other use cases where querying the blockchain is necessary.
+A service that provides a data layer between analytics tools (dApps) and the Apparatus Blockchain to be used for data analytics and other use cases where querying the blockchain is necessary.

 ## Hash
 A hash refers to a unique fixed-size output generated by a hash function.
 It plays a crucial role in blockchain technology by providing a digital fingerprint of blocks, transactions, and other data stored on the blockchain.
 Hashes ensure the integrity of blockchain data, as even a small change in the input data would produce a completely different hash output.
 This property makes hashes useful for verifying the integrity of blocks, detecting any tampering attempts, and linking blocks together in a secure and immutable manner.
 By including hashes in the blockchain, it becomes practically impossible to modify past data without detection, enhancing the security and trustworthiness of the distributed ledger.